antongolubev5/Targeted-SA-for-Russian-Datasets/README.md

 # Improving Results on Russian Sentiment Datasets

-Source code and data for the same article (Anton Golubev and Natalia Loukachevitch, AINL 2020)
+Source code and data for the article (Anton Golubev and Natalia Loukachevitch, AINL 2020)

 ## Requirement